 Applying for Admission to the Nursing Major

 Also included in the application process is the online Test of Essential Academic Skills (ATITEAS).
-A minimum passing score is in the 50th percentile compared to other BSN program applicants.
+A minimum passing score is the BSN program 50th percentile.

-- The outcome of this test is weighed equally with the student’s GPA.
-Study guides for this test are available from the ATI website.
+- Study guides for this test are available from the ATI website.

-- We offer group testing dates late in the Fall for NU students as well as in January for students transferring.
+- We offer group testing dates late in the Fall for NU students as well as in January for transfer students.

 - Individual testing times may be available in the School of Nursing office.